 - 10.2.
 The PSHE programme teaches children about safeguarding, including online as part of our broad and balanced curriculum.
 Time is allocated in PSHE to discussions of what constitutes appropriate behaviour and on why bullying and lack of respect for others is never right abuse is never tolerated and should not be passed off as "banter".
 See the anti-bullying policy for further guidance.
 Assemblies, drama and RE lessons are used to promote tolerance and mutual respect and understanding. - 10.3.
 All pupils know that there are adults to whom they can turn to if they are worried, including the school counsellor, the chaplain and the medical staff.
 If the school has concerns about a child there is always a recognised requirement for sensitive communication and designated staff members are aware of the need to avoid asking leading questions.
 Our support to pupils includes the following: - 10.3.1.
 All pupils have access to a telephone helpline enabling them to call for support in private. - 10.3.2.
 Every child has a pupil planner which contains guidance on where to turn for advice, including the counsellor. - 10.3.3.
 Our school nurse and all our boarding houses displays provide advice on where pupils can seek help. - 10.3.4.
 We provide leadership training to our head boy/girl deputy head boy/girl and their team of prefects/heads of houses which specifically covers child protection issues and the importance of offering support and assistance to younger and to vulnerable pupils. - 10.3.5.
 We provide regular lessons to pupils on e-safety and ensure that all pupils understand and adhere to the school's guidelines in this area.
+This includes guidance on educating pupils to stay safe including e-safety and online protection. - 10.3.6.
+We adhere to the DfE guidance on approaching incidents of sexting with the recently updated January 2017 guidance.
+It is a crime to share sexual images of children and therefore any such incident must be reported.
+This is not to criminalise children as it is noted that there are incidents where peers share images with peers.
+Once reported it is for the police to decide whether it is in the public interest to pursue a prosecution.
+The school wishes to contribute to a societal culture where such behaviour is unacceptable. - 10.3.7.
+We adhere to the DfE guidance on approaching sexual violence and sexual harassment.
+Sexual violence is a crime and any incidents are to be reported to the police.
+Sexual harassment is not tolerated and nor is the culture which supports such behaviours.
+The school does not view sexual misconduct as banter or part of growing up but as entirely unacceptable.

-This includes guidance on educating pupils to stay safe including e-safety and online protection.
-For more details on cyber-bullying please refer to the school's anti-bullying policy. - 10.3.6.
+- 10.3.8.
+For more details on cyber-bullying please refer to the school's anti-bullying policy. - 10.3.9.
 As a Boarding School we ensure that our prefect system is regularly supervised by boarding staff.
 They have been trained to ensure that they are suitable for their duties and do not abuse their roles, which are specified clearly in writing.
 In particular, prefects are given induction on appointment which includes how to contribute to the school's anti-bullying practice, how to respond to allegations of serious bullying or abuse and how to act if they hear allegations of abuse.